Date time functions date-time

 Add Seconds add-seconds

-The addSeconds adjusts a given date by a specified number of seconds, using positive values to increment and negative values to decrement.
+The addSeconds function adjusts a given date by a specified number of seconds, using positive values to increment and negative values to decrement.

 Syntax